currocam/currocam.github.io/src/resume.typ

   company: "Andalusian Research Institute in Data Science and Computational Intelligence",
   dates: dates-helper(start-date: "February 2022", end-date: "July 2022"),
 )

 Supervised by Coral del Val, I worked in developing tools that use hidden Markov models’ profiles to analyze homologous sequences.
 I improved the annotation of a cancer therapeutic target (Fascin protein), and I trained a Random Forest classifier based on the amino acid sequence.
 Using LIME and Shapley Values, I also found that my model paid particular attention to the presence of specific motifs in the binding sites (without prior information about them).

 #work(
   title: "Student programmer",
   location: "Granada, Spain",
-  company: "Physical Chemistry Department, University of Granada ",
+  company: "Physical Chemistry Department, University of Granada",
   dates: dates-helper(start-date: "February 2022", end-date: "July 2022"),
 )

 I worked with Irene Luque and Coral del Val in studying protein coevolution using a technique known as Statistical Coupling Analysis.
 I found two putative groups of coevolving residues that are potentially responsible for the allosterism of the Fascin protein.

 == Education